inmarsat-enterprise/idp-developer-kit/docs/demo-application.md

     try `http://192.168.253.1` which is the Access Point gateway IP address.

     >Some kits use a Raspberry Pi Zero which has limited processing resources.
-    Please be patient allowing web pages to load.
+    Please be patient allowing the web pages to load.

 <p align="center">
     <img alt="FieldEdge Home page" src="./media/gui-main.png" width="75%" height="auto">